adolfomunoz/fun/README.md

 * [Functions](doc/functions.md): ways of combining and generating new functions, such as sections, currying or function composition.
 * [Function generators](doc/function_generators.md): functions that generate other functions, such as `flip` or `uncurry`.
 * [Higher order list functions](doc/higher_order.md), such as `map`, `filter` or `zipWith`
+* [STL](doc/stl.md): how to efficiently use data structures from the Standard Template Library within the library.

 ## Comparison with other functional libraries